General Homestead Exemption Requirements

 The other exemption that is also only approved by the township assessor is the home improvement exemption.
 When the assessed value of your property is increased solely for additional improvements, i.e., room additions, extra garages, in ground pools that were added after the home was initially completed, that increased amount is the exemption.
 The exemption has a limit of $25,000 assessed value, which equals $75,000 in market value for 4 years from when the improvement was completed.
 The information for the additional improvement is sent here to our office by way of the building permit you took out to add those improvements.
 If the additional improvement is not discovered and 4 years have passed, then there is no further exemption.

 There are exemptions for Veterans and for disabled persons; however, those exemptions are approved and maintained at the Will County Supervisor of Assessments Office.
 We do have the forms available in our office for you to fill out and submit.
 We then forward them to Will County for approval.
-Please follow this link for more information: www.willcountysoa.com or you can click on Link to Will County SOA and click on Exemptions.
+Please follow this link for more information: www.willcountysoa.com.